 - Ideally, are surprising or novel

 Trending aims to balance all of these considerations.
-To achieve this goal, Trending considers many factors, including (but not limited to):
+To achieve this, Trending considers many signals, including (but not limited to):

 - View count

-- How fast the video generates views (i.e. “temperature”)
+- How quickly the video is generating views (i.e. “temperature”)

 - Where views are coming from, including outside of YouTube